Ohrid Boat Trip to Sveti Naum: €20, 7 Hours, May-Sep 2026

 Book or confirm the boat the evening before in high season, especially in July and August.
 Morning harbour confusion is real: different boats, similar routes, slightly different inclusions.

 Carry cash.
-Small extras around St. Naum, Bay of Bones and the springs are easier in denar, and card acceptance is not something to assume on a lakeside day.
+Small extras around St. Naum, Bay of Bones and the springs are easier in denar, and card acceptance isn’t something to assume on a lakeside day.

 Bring sun protection and a layer.
 The lake is exposed, and the return can feel cooler than the outbound ride.

-Do not overpack the day.
+Don’t overpack the day.
 If your boat returns around 17:00, plan dinner in Ohrid and save old-town sightseeing for another morning or late afternoon.
-The trip pairs naturally with the broader attractions in North Macedonia cluster, but it should not be squeezed between too many city sights.
+The trip pairs naturally with the broader attractions in North Macedonia cluster, but it shouldn’t be squeezed between too many city sights.

 Is the Ohrid boat trip to Sveti Naum worth it?

 Yes, if you want one memorable lake day and the weather is good.
 The St. Naum boat trip gives you the full length of the Macedonian shore, a UNESCO landscape, Bay of Bones, the monastery and the springs in one easy package.
-It is not the fastest way to reach St. Naum, and it is not ideal in wind or poor weather, but as a first-time Ohrid experience it is one of the best uses of a day.
+It’s not the fastest way to reach St. Naum, and it is not ideal in wind or poor weather, but as a first-time Ohrid experience it’s one of the best uses of a day.

 Read also